matt-duyst/Yale-Masters-Thesis/README.md

 ![](/assets/Case_Study.png)

-<a name="_page7_x72.00_y72.00"></a>Figure 1.1: Case Study
+**<p align="center">Figure 1: Case Study</p>**

 China houses an estimated 1.44 billion people, positioning itself as the world’s most populated country and accounting for roughly 18.47 percent of the world’s global population (worldometer, 2021).
 This study investigates historical trends of China’s urbanization process, a land-use change often coinciding with the conversion of agricultural land (i.e., paddied rice), through decadal segmentation over the last twenty years (2000, 2010, 2018).
 Urban boundaries and paddied rice fields are mapped across four spatially heterogenous provinces: Anhui, Zhejiang, Jiangsu, and Shanghai.
 Together, these provinces comprise the YRD – home to the largest percentage of the world’s population per region living amongst its urban metropolises (worldometer, 2021).

 *Anthology of the YRD: Economic Blossoming and Environmental Positioning*

 The emergence of the YRD as China’s current economic center stems from its natural environment and geographic positioning.
 The Yangtze River flows west to east, its formation beginning near the Qinghai-Tibet plateau, and extends roughly 1.8 million km2 (Zhu et al., 2020).
 It is China’s largest river and the third largest river in the world (Zhu et al., 2020).
 Regionally, the YRD is composed of 27 cities, reaches 225,065 km2, and houses a total population of 163 million people (EY Greater China, 2020).
 The YRD encompasses the world’s most populated city centers and generates nearly 24 percent of China’s total Gross Domestic Product (GDP) (EY Greater China, 2020).
 The current state of the YRD’s economic success would not be realized without the region’s environmental positioning: a region inseparable from the river and sea.
 Tracking the historical development of the first cities to emerge within the YRD – namely Yangzhou, Wuxi, Suzhou, Hangzhou, Ningbo, and Yin – allows for a relationship to surface between the region’s climate and its economic success.
 Yangzhou was at the heart of the country’s salt transport business; Wuxi produced nearly one-fourth of the country’s total rice production; Suzhou and Hangzhou emerged as textile trading havens; and Ningbo and Yin served as the country’s largest trading ports for merchants to gather (Gu et al., 2011).
-This natural environment construed of river networks propelled the YRD’s multi-level marketing structure (a region capable of

-producing unique goods of varying products at vast scales) and shaped a business model that directly altered the urban dynamics within the region.
+This natural environment construed of river networks propelled the YRD’s multi-level marketing structure (a region capable of producing unique goods of varying products at vast scales) and shaped a business model that directly altered the urban dynamics within the region.
 At a national level, towns within the YRD capitalized on this water accessibility – they relied on the river system as a form of transportation for boats to shuttle between markets within each town (Gu et al., 2011).

 *Shanghai: The Global Catalyst for YRD’s Succession*